 We provide care for children of families with various religious background and beliefs.
-For that reason, we do not teach religious doctrine at our center, but we do use the practice of saying grace before serving snacks and lunch.
-For children who are participating in the NC Pre - K portion of the daily lesson plan, religious activities, instruction or communication which promotes religious beliefs will not be part of their daily curriculum.
-Children in the NC Pre-K classroom will not participate in daily prayers.
+We do not teach religious doctrine at our centers; the daily lesson plan, religious activities, instruction or communication -to include decorations - which promote religious beliefs will not be part of the daily curriculum.